Participants in Operation Enduring Freedom: Romania

 40 operators from the 1st Special Operations Battalion "Eagles" were deployed to Afghanistan in 2006 under the direct command of OEF-A, they transitioned to ISAF command the following year and were heavily involved in mentoring Afghan National Army units.
 The Romanian commitment eventually grew to a full Special Operations Task Group comprising three ODA (Operational Detachment Alphas)-sized elements.
 They often operated closely with US Army Special Forces ODAs on joint patrols and mixed ODAs of American and Romanian operators.

 1,843 Force consisted of a battalion in Qalat, Zabul Province.
 Additionally, a special forces squad (39 personnel) operated from Tagab in Kapisa Province, and a training detachment of 47 personnel is in Kabul.

 Russia

 Russia provided a field hospital as well as a hospital in Kabul for allies and Afghan civilians.
 Russia has also agreed to provide logistic support for the United States forces in Afghanistan to aid in anti-terrorist operations.

 Russia allowed US and NATO forces to pass through its territory to go to Afghanistan.
 Russian Special Forces also assisted US and Afghan forces in operations in Afghanistan, by helping with intel and studying the lay of the land.

 Slovakia

 Slovakia provided sappers and specialists on maintenance and reconstruction of airports and technical equipment for such operations.

 Slovenia

-Slovenia deployed from 60 to 90 troops in Afghanistan and several IFVs (Infantry fighting vehicles) and armoured transport vehicles, and it is considering the possibility of deploying three attack helicopters.
+Slovenia deployed from 60 to 90 troops in Afghanistan and several IFVs (Infantry fighting vehicles) and armoured transport vehicles, and it considered the possibility of deploying three attack helicopters.